webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 ### macOS, iOS etc
 Some operating systems hold onto the expired `R3 > DST Root CA X3` chain even if your server is no longer using it.
 Try a restart of the affected client device.

+## Java based systems etc
+Some applications maintain their own trust store.
+You may need to add the newer ISRG Root X1 certificate into your systems trusts store.
+Any system that can't be updated needs to see the legacy chain or you need to switch CA.

+e.g. for Java you might use: `keytool -import -alias isrgrootx1 -keystore $JAVA_HOME/jre/lib/security/cacerts -trustcacerts -file isrgrootx1.cer` ([credit](https://community.letsencrypt.org/t/help-thread-for-dst-root-ca-x3-expiration-september-2021/149190/258))

 ## Other considerations
 ### Export Tasks